jakebrinkmann/espa-reprojection/README.md

-## ESPA Reprojection Version 0.0.1 - Release Notes
+## ESPA Reprojection Version 1.0.0 - Release Notes

-See git tag [v0.0.1]
+See git tag [v1.0.0]

 This project contains application source code for warping/reprojecting ESPA Raw Binary (ESPA's internal) formatted data.
 This application is intended to be used by ESPA Processing.
 This application does not perform the reprojection, it is a wrapper around GDAL's gdalwarp.

+## Support Information
+This project is unsupported software provided by the US Geological Survey (USGS) Earth Resources Observation and Science (EROS) Land Satellite Data Systems (LSDS) Science Research and Development (LSRD) Project.
+For questions regarding products produced by this source code, please contact the Landsat Contact Us page and specify USGS CDR/ECV in the "Regarding" section. https://landsat.usgs.gov/contactus.php

 ## Release Notes
 * Initial implementation derived from original implementation within ESPA Processing